-Mizzou Therapy Services’ COVID Recovery Program offers in-person and virtual care appointments to help you overcome these difficulties.
+Mizzou Therapy Services’ COVID Recovery Program offers in-person and telehealth appointments to help you overcome or manage these symptoms.

 The program is available to anyone who has had COVID-19.
 You will need to get a referral from your primary care provider.
 If you don’t have a primary care provider, you can find one here.